igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 author: "Igor Baiborodine"
 ---

-The initial task was to develop a Spring Boot based REST API that meets the system requirements outlined in this [README](https://github.com/igor-baiborodine/campsite-booking/blob/master/README.md).
+The initial task was to develop a Spring Boot-based REST API that meets the system requirements outlined in this [README](https://github.com/igor-baiborodine/campsite-booking/blob/master/README.md).
 In 2019, I switched from Java software development to DevOps and worked in this field for a year and a half.
 During this period, I mainly developed and maintained CI/CD pipelines using Jenkins and Azure DevOps.
 So when I came back to this project two years later, the main goal was to complement it from a DevOps perspective, particularly containerization and CI/CD.

 Let's look at what was accomplished in more detail.